salesforcecli/plugin-org/messages/create_scratch.md

 # flags.username.summary

-Set the username of the scratch org admin user.
-Overrides any value from the definition file.
+Username of the scratch org admin user.
+Overrides the value of the "username" option in the definition file, if set.

 # flags.username.description

 The username must be unique within the entire scratch org and sandbox universe.
-You need to add logic to ensure uniqueness.
+You must add your own logic to ensure uniqueness.

 Omit this flag to have Salesforce generate a unique username for your org.

 # flags.description.summary

-Set the description of the scratch org in the Dev Hub.
-Overrides any value from the definition file.
+Description of the scratch org in the Dev Hub.
+Overrides the value of the "description" option in the definition file, if set.

 # flags.name.summary

-Set the orgName property of the scratch org in the Dev Hub.
-Overrides any value from the definition file.
+Name of the org, such as "Acme Company".
+Overrides the value of the "orgName" option in the definition file, if set.

 # flags.release.summary

+Release of the scratch org as compared to the Dev Hub release.

+# flags.release.description

-By default, orgs will on the same release as the Dev Hub.
-During the preview period you can override this behavior to opt in or out of the new release.
+By default, scratch orgs are on the same release as the Dev Hub.
+During Salesforce release transition periods, you can override this default behavior and opt in or out of the new release.

 # prompt.secret